Select from the tabs above to add items to your shopping cart.

 George A. Bartholomew AwardNamed in honor of George A. Bartholomew, a president of SICB, this award is given annually to a young investigator for distinguished contributions to comparative physiology and biochemistry or to related fields of functional and integrative biology.

-Dorothy M. Skinner Award FundAn award fund has been established in memory of Dorothy M. Skinner, a long-time member of the SICB and The Crustacean Society.
-The purpose of the award is to provide travel support for women graduate students and/or postdoctoral fellows to present their research at annual meetings of the SICB.
+Dorothy M. Skinner Award FundEstablished in memory of Dorothy M. Skinner, a long-time member of the SICB and The Crustacean Society, the award provides travel support for women graduate students and/or postdoctoral fellows to present their research at annual meetings of the SICB.

 Carl Gans Award FundEstablished in honor of Carl Gans and his many scientific and editorial contributions, this award recognizes excellence in biomechanics and functional morphology.